 When I woke up I was feeling better, tired and a little out of it, but not as dizzy as before.
 We started walking in the dark, with only our headlamps to direct us.
 It was probably about 15 degrees (Fahrenheit) and the wind was blowing pretty hard.
 As we started hiking up what scared me the most was not being able to see where the edge was, but knowing it was there.

 Maybe it was a good thing that I couldn't see; it might have made me dizzier.
 About 4 hours into the hike I started getting extremely dizzy and had to start using my hiking poles to balance myself.
-When we would climb up a big rocks I felt as though I was going to fall over backwards.
-Every time I stopped to take a drink of water I would stumble backwards a few feet before catching myself.
+When we would climb up big rocks I felt as though I was going to fall over backward.
+Every time I stopped to take a drink of water I would stumble backward a few feet before catching myself.

 It really was amazing being up there.
 After arriving back in camp around 7:30 am I fell asleep while I waited for Chelsea and Vivian to get back.
 I was hoping that they would make it and they did!
 I even gave them my bracelet to tie to the top for me.

 Chelsea and Vivan got back around 11:00 am, they had made it and said it was amazing!
-But also that it was good that I turned around when I did, because they saw a lot of people being carried down on stretchers or even on their guides back.
-After resting for another hour we had brunch and started the decent.
-We opted to stay at the closer camp that night and hike more the next day because we were so tired.
-We hiked about two hours and went to bed around 7:00 pm.
+But also that it was good that I turned around when I did because they saw a lot of people being carried down on stretchers or even on their guides back.
+After resting for another hour we had brunch and started the descent.
+We opted to stay at the closest camp that night and hike more the next day because we were so tired.
+We hiked for about two hours and went to bed around 7:00 pm.

 The next day we hiked all the way down to the bottom.
 It only took us about 5 hours but man did it hurt.
 Going down that fast is extremely hard on your knees.
 By the end of the hike I was almost to the point of tears from exhaustion and pain, but I did it.
 I was disappointed that I didn't make it to the top but the days and energy I put in before that final 1,300 feet were so hard, I was proud to have made it that far.
 It was a tremendous accomplishment and I can't believe I did it!